Uranium Decay Calculator - HELP

 - Parameters: recycled uranium (used for types U ...
 U3O8)

 - uranium obtained from recycling of spent fuel.
-The U-236 and U-232 decay series are considered in addition to the U-238 and U-235 series.
-The U-237 and U-233 decay series are neglected for their insignificant dose contributions.
+The U-237, U-236, U-233, and U-232 decay series are considered in addition to the U-238 and U-235 series.
 Fission products and transuranics are not considered.

 - as is (used for recycled uranium)